callmeed/public-sports-apis/README.md

 A list of publicly accessible sports APIs on the web.
 JSON whenever possible.

-**Important**: I created gathered this information for my own educational purposes.
-I am not responsible for any trouble you may get yourself into by using this information.
+**Important**: I gathered this information for my own educational purposes.
+I am not responsible for any trouble you may get yourself into by using it.
+If you publish a website or release software which uses one or more of these sources, it is very likely you'll be violating terms of service, infringing on league or team copyrights, or otherwise breaking the law.

 ## NBA